It is a wise financial strategy to save for retirement regardless of your age.

 Self-employed people should take advantage of savings vehicles

 A self-employed income will allow you to contribute to a solo 401(k) as well as a Simplified Employee Pension plan.
-You will be able to contribute up to 25% of your net income, up to a set amount each year.
+You will be able to contribute up to 25 percent of your net income, up to a set amount each year.
 If you are under the age of 50, you will also be able to contribute up to a set amount in a solo 401(k) in the role of employee.
 There is also an opportunity to add more o the solo 401(k) in the role of the employer which increases the amount that you will have available for retirement.

 DISCLAIMER: This article expresses my own ideas and opinions.
 Any information I have shared are from sources that I believe to be reliable and accurate.
 I did not receive any financial compensation in writing this post, nor do I own any shares in any company I’ve mentioned.
 I encourage any reader to do their own diligent research first before making any investment decisions.